MKLab-ITI/FIVR-200K/README.md

 * **Update 29/5**: fix labels for 373 videos

 ## Citation
-If you use this code for your research, please cite our paper.
+If you use FIVR-200K dataset for your research, please cite our paper.
 ```
 @article{kordopatis2019fivr,
   title={FIVR: Fine-grained Incident Video Retrieval},